 Epidemic Sound gives subscribers the ability to pick apart every track available, and to strip it down to extract only the portions (stems) they need.
 And because I don’t want to use vocal tracks in my videos, it’s easy for me to strip that portion out of any song that I find.

-Pro: The niche-related curated albums are a huge timesaver
+Pro: The niche-related curated playlists and themes are a huge timesaver

 Now, in the interest of full disclosure, I’ve never been a big fan of anything “curated” because more often than not I find computer software algorithms to be clumsy and…well…kind of dumb.
-The good news is that the curated albums on Epidemic Sound are put together by humans who actually understand what kind of music is good for each type of use.
+The good news is that the curated playlists and themes on Epidemic Sound are put together by humans who actually understand what kind of music is good for each type of use.

 After spending just a few hours poking around Epidemic Sound for the first time, it was clear to me that their quality standards were much lower in years past.
 This means that you’re going to have to wade through some cheap-sounding “midi” music in your regular searches.
 You know – the kind that you created yourself as a child when Mom and Dad bought you that cheap keyboard way back in 1987.